develprr/metamatic-blog/_posts/2018-12-11-url-based-application-states-with-metamatic-connect-event.markdown

 {% endhighlight %}

 Now this setting will cause that when the user opens a url with car's ID then **CarDetails** component will be rendered.
-Therefore, the *CarDetails* view must have access to the corresponding car data that is being centrally maintained in the app's Metamatic store.
+Therefore, the *CarDetails* view must have access to the corresponding car data that is being centrally maintained in the app's store.

-Therefore *CarDetails* component must be connected to the Metamatic store that holds car details.
+Therefore *CarDetails* component must be connected to Metamatic™ store that holds car details.
-Using the Metamatic framework with ReactJS, the connection must be done in component's *componentDidMount* life cycle function:
+Using Metamatic™ framework with ReactJS, the connection must be done in component's *componentDidMount* life cycle function:

 {% highlight javascript %}
 componentDidMount = () => connectToStore(this, STORE_CAR_MODEL_ITEM, (store) => this.setState(store));